 Growth versus scale

-Which strategy is the best fit depends on your ultimate goal for the business.
+Which strategy is the best fit depends on your end goal for the business.
 For lifestyle businesses, a steady increase in profitability through the growth strategy allows a good balance between quality of life and a sustainable business.
-However, where the aim is to ultimately to exit the business, demonstrating a scalable business model is a key way to attract potential buyers, particularly in private equity.
+However, where the aim is ultimately to exit the business, demonstrating a scalable business model is a key way to attract potential buyers, particularly in private equity.

 Growth strategies